 I handle both big and small cases from alcohol related homicide and manslaughter to infractions such as open container, underage 21 DUI and public intoxication.

 I will immediately seek to have my client released from jail pending any Court appearance.
 Possible options are a release on the individual's own recognizance.
 Bail or electronic monitoring program.
 I believe having a client who is out of jail is essential to eventually prevailing in Court on the criminal charges.

 Unlike many other so called "DUI Specialists" I do not dump your case or twist your arm to enter a guilty plea.
 My philosophy is that every case has issues which may form the basis of a viable legal defense, the ultimate decision as to how far the case will go rests with the client.

-I have nearly 20 years of actual Court experience as a DUI attorney, former District Attorney Office experience and I am in DWI and criminal Court virtually every day and understand how Judges and prosecutors actually view criminal cases.
+I have over 20 years of actual Court experience as a DUI attorney, former District Attorney Office experience and I am in DWI and criminal Court virtually every day and understand how Judges and prosecutors actually view criminal cases.
 This experience has given me clear insight into the thinking process of the people capable of dismissing the case against you.

 I will seek, whenever possible, to have the criminal allegations dismissed prior to the charges being filed, I will obtain a temporary license that will allow you to drive with full privileges pending the Administrative Per Se DMV hearing.

 I have an excellent reputation in the legal community as a top DUI attorney among the local Judges and Prosecutors.

 I will take the case to a jury trial if the facts and circumstances warrant it.
 I will pursue the "Not Guilty" or acquittal in the case if necessary.

 I keep my clients personally informed and convey the necessary information and advice crucial to allow the client to make important decisions regarding the case.